Columbia Car Accident Lawyers

 When Can I Expect to Receive My Compensation?

-Whether you settle your case or file a lawsuit, the process can take a considerable amount of time.
+Whether you settle your case or file a lawsuit, the process can take considerable time.
 The process usually consists of the following stages:

 - You must seek medical treatment for your injuries.